 The Center for the Study of Modern Art offers a biennial book prize for an unpublished manuscript presenting new research in modern or contemporary art from 1780 to the present.
 Preference is given to applicants whose research focuses on subjects related to the Phillips’s areas of collecting.
 Scholars who received their PhDs within the past five years are strongly encouraged to apply.
-The winning author receives $5,000, and his or her manuscript will be published by the University of California Press as part of a series of first books sponsored by the Center.
+The winning author receives $5,000, and his or her manuscript will be published by the Phillips and the University of Maryland.

 Alicia Volk, In Pursuit of Universalism: Yorozu Tetsugoro and Japanese Modern Art